JamesQFreeman/simpleITK-Snap/README.md

 ### FEATURES TO ADD
 - Add ```SimpleITKSnap.display(img: ndarray), SimpleITKSnap.show()```
 - The lower right widget should be wrote as an extension not a fix format.
-- Write some example of extension, like Fourier Transform.args = get_args()
+- Write some example of extension, like Fourier Transform